luminosityleds/server/controller/README.md

 Virtual environments create isolated Python environments.
 It allows you to install the necessary packages into the environment to be used exclusively by that virtual environment.

 ### Steps to create a virtual environment
-1. Make sure you have python installed by `typing python`.
+1. Make sure you have python installed by typing `python` for Windows or `python3` for Mac.
 Note: If you get an error while installing typing in python, follow the instructions to install python found here: https://luminosity-led.atlassian.net/wiki/spaces/LL/pages/262146/Setup+Dev+Environment
 2. `cd controller`
-3. Create the virtual environment with `python -m venv .venv`
+3. Create the virtual environment with `python -m venv .venv` for Windows or `python3 -m venv .venv` for Mac
 4. Activate the virtual environment with `source .venv/Scripts/activate`
 5. Install the python modules in the requirements.txt with `pip install -r requirements.txt`.
 6. You have setup your virtual environment and installed python modules into it.
+Use this virtual environment whenever developing for this directory to ensure that all packages are installed correctly.
 7. Once you're done, deactivate the virtual environment with `deactivate`.

 ### Sphinx documentation